-Control Knob Position 1 •The burner settings
+Control Knob Position Burner appearance 1 / IGN Centre section on low.
+Outer sections off.

-1 / IGN are:

 2 Centre section fully on.
 Outer sections off.
 3 Centre section fully on.
 Outer sections on low.
 4 All sections fully on.

 We recommend that the fire is set at position 4 for the first 10 minutes after lighting to warm up the chimney and so obtain full efficiency quickly.